"Have you noticed Ms Shan's hair?"

 "Yeah, keep your hair on," Norman said, hiking up his pants and strolling off.

 Axel shook his head.
 The boy was growing on him, but this was stupid even by his standards.
 Ms Shan was twice his age, and out of his league in every way – smarter, richer, more professional.
 Then there was the religious issue.
-Ms Shan was a moderately devout Hindu, whereas Norman came from a very different background indeed.
+Ms Shan was a non-practicing Hindu, whereas Norman came from a very different background indeed.

 Putting the issue aside as a young man's folly, Axel went back to his work.
 It was a middling busy day, and there was a lot to do.
 He buried himself in the mundane detail of his menial work, and for a while he was happy.
 Then he met the man in the white suit.